 “A little knowledge is dangerous”, the saying goes.
 It’s true.
-Some well-meaning guys who know some about working with wood and understand YouTube technology decide to make a YouTube commission, take what they know, and create a video in cyberspace for the world to see.
+Some well-meaning guys who know some about working with wood and understand YouTube technology decide to make money on YouTube, take what they know, and create a video in cyberspace for the world to see.
 Here are some gunstock titles you might find:

 The website you’re now reading ranks high in a google search, but listed before it can be the how-to videos I describe above, which seem to come and go for a time, all offered as helpful tutorials on gunstock refinishing.
 Proceed with caution.
 The crux of the matter– ” a little information (to the inexperienced) is dangerous”.